 It turns out that in the short term, we must change the way we buy.
 We must start by buying things with a legitimate value as well as feasible and versatile uses.
 Upcycling is the solution for this circular economy model, where resources are used for as long as possible.
 This way you will get more value while it is in use, to later restore and use them.

 This is where the fun part of this article comes in, where we can explore our ingenuity and be creative.
 As I have told you, imagination is the key to this intervention.
 First, you can do it with paints by getting your own set of fabric paints.
 This activity is a lot of fun and everyone at home can participate.
 Draw designs that you like, from flowers, hearts, sparks of paints.
 In turn, you can also apply studs, as they come in many shapes and sizes.
 Some of them are hot glued and some of them are sewn.
-However, if you can’t come up with anything, you can use the internet.
-There, you get millions of ingenious ideas that will also help you use them.
+If you can’t come up with anything, you can use the internet.
+You will get millions of ingenious ideas that will also help you use them.

 Another way to do it is with embroidery with threads, beads, and sequins.
 You can also apply lace, ribbons, or lace on the cuffs or hems.
-And if you are not good at sewing or knitting, like I am, you can dye them completely or with some knotting techniques.
+Plus, if you are not good at sewing or knitting, like I am, you can dye them completely or with some knotting techniques.
 Aniline is a good option for this, and if not, find some other sustainable way to do it.

 Start cutting pieces!